DTW-DanWard/PowerShell-Beautifier/docs/FAQ.md

 ## I got an error...?
 The error you are most likely to get is a result of a syntax error in your script.
-The first thing you'll see is something like: *Tokenize-SourceScriptContent : An error occurred; is there invalid PowerShell or some formatting / syntax issue in the script?*  Following that will be more specific error information.
+The first thing you'll see is something like: *Invoke-TokenizeSourceScriptContent : An error occurred; is there invalid PowerShell or some formatting / syntax issue in the script?*  Following that will be more specific error information.

 When the beautifier breaks up your script into tokens, the script **must** have a valid syntax.
 If it doesn't this error will occur and will be reported to you.